-II.B.1.
-Objective Function
+1. Objective Function

-All of the aerodynamic design optimization studies presented in this work, including the preliminary study on the NACA-0012 geometry (Section III.A), are drag minimization problems.
+All of the aerodynamic design optimization studies presented in this work, including the preliminary study on the NACA-0012 geometry (Sec.
+III A), are drag minimization problems.
 Since only single-point optimizations are conducted, the most critical point of the cruise segment is picked, i.e. at the beginning where the required lift is maximum.
-As discussed in Section II.B.3, in each case lift is constrained to meet a specified target and the wing span cannot change throughout any of the optimizations; thus, an equivalent objective is to maximize span efficiency, where here L and D correspond to the full-geometry lift and drag values, respectively, and $q{\infty}$ is the freestream dynamic pressure.
+As discussed in Sec.
+II B 3, lift is constrained in each case to meet a specified target and the wing span cannot change throughout any of the optimizations; thus, an equivalent objective is to maximize span efficiency, where here L and D correspond to the full-geometry lift and drag values, respectively, and q{∞} is the freestream dynamic pressure.